-TASK 6 : Load the meuse dataset into the workspace.
+TASK 6: Load the meuse dataset into the workspace.

 The data function also loads a named dataset.
-We show the contents of the workspace before and after with the ls "list objects" function: ls()
+We don't need to load the sp package just to access one of its example datasets, if we use the optional package argument to the data function.
+We show the contents of the workspace before and after with the 1s "list objects" function:

+'''

+ls()

 character(0)

-data("meuse")
+data("meuse", package = "sp")

 ls()

 [1] "meuse"

+'''

 Q1: What objects were in the workspace before and after loading the meuse dataset?
-Jump to A1 •

-TASK 7 : Examine the structure of the Meuse dataset.
+TASK 7: Examine the structure of the Meuse dataset.

-The str "structure" function shows the structure of an R object: str(meuse)
+The str "structure" function shows the structure of an R object: